 - Mentorship programs and opportunities

-- Vibrant in-office culture and open exposure to potential future colleagues during interviews
+- Vibrant office culture with open exposure to colleagues during interviews

-- Pressure to schedule interviews or expedite the hiring process
+- Pressure to expedite interviews and the general hiring process

 - Negative Glassdoor reviews

 - Homogeneous workforce representation